-Just before D-day there was a shift in the rhetoric at 2am, a shift in the projects and the development of the business further reaching a maturity and offering a tantalising glimpse of the potential to develop and grow and this was one ride I decided I couldn’t pass up on.
+Still, the new position on offer was an opportunity that I really didn’t want to be turning down, more money, closer, a market sector I’ve carried out a lot of SEO for in the past.
+Just before D-day, there was a shift in the rhetoric at 2am, a change in the projects and the development of the business, further-reaching maturity and offering a tantalising glimpse of the potential to develop and grow, and this was one ride I decided I couldn’t pass upon.

-I’ve worked for four companies since graduating, one of those was a mistake from the outset and lasted only a few months before I moved on, I think I knew it was a mistake but had had enough at my old job and wanted a fresh start – so I found a good position with a good company doing a similar thing but I found the company ethos and the people I was working with to be completely alien to me, what’s more we were just entering a recession and from the time.
+I’ve worked for four companies since graduating.
+One of those was a mistake from the outset and lasted only a few months before moving on.
+I think I knew it was a mistake but had had enough at my old job and wanted a fresh start.
+So I found a good position with a good company doing a similar thing, but I found the company ethos and the people I was working with to be utterly alien to me; what’s more, we were just entering a recession and from the time.